 Other Activities

+This is an optional step.
 List other activities, including additional parent and family trainings, which are planned to strengthen parent and family engagement at your school.
 Title I funds may not be used to purchase food for these activities.